Synaptic Package Manager

 Remove or Uninstall Packages

-NOTE: The Mark for Complete Removal option will remove any configuration files associated with the package as well
+Note: the Mark for Complete Removal option will remove any configuration files associated with the package as well, similar to purge

 Fix broken package(s)

-A broken package is where a package has dependencies that cannot be satisfied during installation.
+A broken package is one which has dependencies that cannot be satisfied during installation.
 If one or more broken packages are detected, Synaptic will prevent any further package changes until the broken package(s) have been addressed.

 Additional Resources